v-kas-dangi/Log-Ingestor/README.md

 ### Prerequisites

-Make sure you have Python and Elasticsearch installed on your system.
+Make sure you have Python installed and have a cloud instance of elastic.

 ### Installation